Building CloudDB: A Self Hosted Database Platform for Kubernetes

 A dedicated Settings page lets you manage the underlying Postgres Operator itself:

-• Update the operator version (the backend patches the Deployment image tag directly)
+• Update the operator version by patching the Deployment image tag directly

 • Switch the major version upgrade mode (off, manual, or full)